 The first steps have been to involve the whole community and its leadership and to agree on a plan of action.
 To get to this point KATC used a participatory community mapping process that helped everyone to agree on what the important issues were and what they need to do to have positive change.

 SCOPE Zambia also conducted an ILUD (Integrated Land Use Design) training with community members.
 This process compliments the mapping process by providing a framework for holistic design of the landscape.
 This was followed by capacity building trainings in agroecological practices.

 A priority was the establishment of community tree nurseries to start cultivating the trees that will be needed for reforestation.
 One of these nurseries are now independently run by the Shimwengwe women’s group.
 To ensure that the AE practices spread fast they set up learning sites on how to establish wood lots, fodder banks and how to contour sloping areas.
 Knowledge is also spread through the formation of community study circles, field days and farmer-to-farmer learning and exchange visits.
 These activities are motivating for farmers as they build on local efforts and further develop farmer and community expertise.

 Staff and farmers were trained on documentation skills to ensure that progress in this landscape regeneration project is documented and can be shared with others.

-The leadership of headmen and women in this project has been very important in taking the work forward.
-Involving staff from the Ministry of Agriculture in the trainings and especially the ILUD training has helped facilitate broader buy in from leadership in the area.
+The leadership of headmen and women involved in this project have been very important in taking the work forward.
+Involving staff from the Ministry of Agriculture in the trainings and especially the ILUD training has helped facilitate broader acceptance of the project from local leadership.

-Even though there have been some trainings, follow up trainings and support to the communities is an immediate priority.
-There is also a need for ongoing dialogues as the issues are complex and the more community members deepen their understanding of the issues and solutions, the more likely they will be able to take sustainable and effective actions. .
+Even though there have been trainings, follow up trainings and support to the communities is an immediate priority.
+There is also a need for ongoing dialogues as the issues are complex and the more community members deepen their understanding of the issues and the solutions, the more likely they will be able to take sustainable and effective actions. .